MISSING PERSON CASE

 A long standing ideal in this country and in our legal system is "a person is presumed innocent until proven guilty."
 Unfortunately, there are times when an innocent person is wrongly accused.
 As a defense investigator, I believe everyone should have the ability to properly defend themselves in criminal matters.
 The prosecutors have law enforcement and DA investigators, and the defendant has criminal defense investigators.

-The attorney and the client sincerely appreciated the J Greg Lewis Investigative Services' hard work, determination, and genuine desire to uncover the truth.
+The attorney and the client sincerely appreciated J Greg Lewis Investigative Services' hard work, determination, and genuine desire to uncover the truth.
 Justice was served in this case.

 An unfortunate error in mailing caused a warrant to be issued for the client’s arrest.
 Our client, with no criminal history, was now arrested and plunged into the criminal justice system.
 After almost six months, with no resolution to the case, the client requested our services.
-Initially, we evaluate the case looking for the specific elements of the crimes alleged.
+Initially, we evaluated the case looking for specific elements of the crimes alleged.
 We realized even if the client had forged the person’s signature they did not have the requisite intent to deprive the person of property.
 After conducting interviews with various witnesses, we were able to show that the client had completed their various tasks and correctly reported their hours worked.
 We were able to show there was no criminal intent by the client.
 The standard defense for forgery is the intent to deprive someone of property, etc. This case is much like the situation where a wife signs her husband’s signature on a check and then deposits the check into their account.
 Technically, she forged her husband’s signature, but did not intend to deprive him of the funds.

 Ultimately, our client received a favorable resolution in this case.
 In essence the case and charges were dismissed.
 Although our client was happy about the outcome, their life was still turned upside down.
 It is a proud moment when you are able to clear someone of alleged wrongdoing, and we are empathetic to the client who now has to try to put their life back together.